RishiP2004/DiscordBot/README.md

 # DiscordBot

-Just a project for fun, tutorials for the functions can be found online.
+Just a project for fun, tutorials for some functions (finding random image, finding random quote, sending tweets) can be found online.